-“If you have capital in the form of a house and open HELOC, you can access this promotion,” he said.
+“If you have equity in the form of a house and an open HELOC, you can access this share,” he said.

 Withdraw your plan 401 (k)

-If HELOC is not your option, you might consider borrowing from a 401 (k) retirement account.
+If HELOC is not your option, you may want to consider borrowing from a 401 (k) retirement account.

-“The new bill on financial assistance for coronavirus allows individuals under the age of 59,5 to distribute up to $ 100 out of their 000 (k) without paying a 401% penalty,” said Drake.
-“Be sure to talk to your financial professional about your options before withdrawing money from retirement accounts.”
+“The new Coronavirus Financial Assistance Bill allows individuals under the age of 59,5 to distribute up to $ 100 out of their 000 (k) without paying a 401% penalty,” Drake said.
+"Be sure to talk to a financial professional about your options before withdrawing money from retirement accounts."

-Take a personal loan - but read the fine print
+Take out a personal loan - but read the fine print

 You may need to take a personal loan or a line of credit at this time, but do not rush to accept the first offer you receive.

-“Do your research and read the fine print,” Drake said. - Rates and interest rates can increase rapidly, so it’s important to understand what you are subscribing to.
-Before accepting any form of loan, consider other options. ”
+“Do your research and read the fine print,” Drake said. - Tariffs and interest rates can increase rapidly, so it is important to understand what you are signing up for.
+Explore other options before agreeing to any form of loan. ”

 stdClass Object ([term_id] => 219 [name] => crisis [taxonomy] => post_tag [slug] => krizis)crisis